monkeybird/autimaat/README.md

   modules implementing commands.
 * Minor version: This number changes whenever one of the module APIs change, or commands are added/removed.
 * Revision: This is the build number.
-It is a unix timestamp, which is updated whenever the bot is recompiled.
+It is a current unix timestamp, which is updated whenever the bot is recompiled.
 This happenes whenever any kind of change occurs in any of the code.
 Including bug fixes.
 This number is updated through a go build flag.
-E.g.: `go install -ldflags "-X main.AppVersionRevision=`date -u +%s`"`
+E.g.: `go install -ldflags "-X main.AppVersionRevision=12345"`